rcman/BPI-F3/README.md

         Now run this command: cp initrd.gz initrd.img-6.1.15<br>
         with the SD card still mounted as above run this command: sudo cp initrd.img-6.1.15 /mnt/sd/<br>
         type this command: sync and then type cd to change back to your home directory<br>
-        now unmount the sd card with this command: sudo umount /mnt/sd
+        now unmount the sd card with this command: sudo umount /mnt/sd<br>
+        remove the sd card and put it in the BPI-F3 machine and turn it on.
+It should boot to Ubuntu located on the NVME<br>